 At the same time (March 2012) that Paul made his pilgrimage to California’s Point Dume Beach (where the final act of the original 1968 Planet of the Apes was filmed), news arrived of a second Honorable Mention (HM) for Unforgettable from a second national competition: the 2012 DIY Book Festival.
 (Unforgettable received an HM from the Halloween Book Festival back in October 2011.)
 “Sure, it’s better than nothin’,” allowed Paul while getting back to his feet and wiping the sand off his knees, “but may I please trade in these two HMs for a First Prize somewhere?”

-Update: The almost-winning streak continues!
+UPDATE: The almost-winning streak continues!
 On May 9, 2012, Paul and publisher Steve Sullivan were on hand at the Midwest Independent Publishers Association’s 22nd Annual Midwest Book Awards in Bloomington, MN, where Unforgettable took Second Prize in the Fantasy/Sci-Fi/Horror category.
 Paul extends hearty congratulations to Ruth Berman, author of the winning entry, Bradamant’s Quest (FTL Publications).

-R.I.P., Richard LaValliere
+R.I.P., Richard LaValliere, 1952-2012

 Paul Hits the Half-Century with “Halfway WHERE?”